centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ***

-# Cookbook

 ## Product data

-The first step in this kind of integration, whether the product data is coming directly from the ERP or a PIM system, is to create the products.
+The first step in this kind of integration, whether the product data is coming directly from the ERP or a PIM system, is to create the products in Centra.
 This needs to be done in order to run tests for orders, stock etc with the correct data.

 Before products can be added, size charts must be created in Centra.
-Sizes for products is a core feature in Centra and must be used, whether the products that will be sold come in sizes or not.
+Sizes for products is a core feature in Centra and must be used, whether the products that will be sold come in different sizes or not.
 One reason for this is that stock is stored on size level.
 If the products sold only come in a single size, simply create a size chart with a single size that can be used for all products.

 A size chart contains a name, and sizes.
 Size charts can be named in any way and the sizes within a size chart can also be named in any way.
 It could be a classic size chart named XS-XL which contains the sizes XS, S, M, L, and XL.
 It could also be a multi-dimensional size charts for pants that can hold both length and width.